Aden Hakimi and Theo Germaine in Desire Lines | Courtesy of Sundance Institute. Photo by Marie Hinson.

 The respondent laughs and considers the question.
 This innovative hybrid film, which premieres at this year’s Sundance Film Festival, draws upon the stories of transmasculine people to consider an overlooked element of the relationship between transness and queerness.
 Desire Lines considers the stories of men who discover that they are gay after transitioning.
 The film unpacks what that realization says about transmen’s relationships with their bodies, their hearts, and the fluid nature of identity.

-“I asked most the interviewees that question, and everyone had a really different answer,” Rosskam says in an interview with POV.
+“I asked most of the interviewees that question, and everyone had a really different answer,” Rosskam says in an interview with POV.
 “For some people, the answer was yes.
 Some people were like, ‘I’m not even going to say that word.
 I hate it so much.’”
 Alternatively, one interview in Desire Lines sees a subject proclaim their love for their vagina.
 They embrace the complexity that relationship entails.

 Jules Rosskam | Courtesy of Sundance Institute.
 Photo by Emilia Aghamizai.